What is Avoidant Personality Disorder?

 • Schema therapy

-CBT is the most common of these and in many regards, the most effective.
-Through this form of talk therapy, you’ll develop an understanding of negative thinking patterns, where they’re coming from, and how to overcome them. ⁸
+CBT is the most common and effective of these.
+Through this form of talk therapy, you’ll develop an understanding of negative thought patterns, where they come from, and how to overcome them. ⁸

-In order to further the results of CBT, you may also participate in schema therapy.
+You may also participate in schema therapy.
 This helps you develop therapeutic techniques with a focus on relationships.
-The goal is to help you re-establish previous beliefs on other people – namely, through re-engineering childhood experiences. ⁹
+The goal is to help you re-establish previous beliefs about other people, namely through re-engineering childhood experiences. ⁹

 Final Word